Hebgbs/Hebgbs.github.io/NumixS5_MateriaY_Pack/readme.md

 #### Theme hirearchy
 Before installation, it is wise to know the hierarchical structure of these themes, since they rely upon one another:
-* The 3 "Themes" in `common` provide icons for everything else in the set.
+* The 3 "Themes" in `common/` provide icons for everything else in the set.
 * The 36 "Base" themes in every other top-level tarball directory inherit from "Base common" (defined via index).
 * The 72 app icon "Square" and "Circle" themes _additionally_ rely on app icon "Common" themes (defined via symlinks).